Don Juan (Molière play): Plot

-Dom Juan or The Feast of Stone (1665) presents the story of the last two days of life of the Sicilian courtier Dom Juan Tenorio, who is a young, libertine aristocrat known as a seducer of women and as an atheist.
-Throughout the story, Dom Juan is accompanied by his valet, Sganarelle, a truculent and superstitious, cowardly and greedy man who engages his master in intellectual debates.
-The many facets of Dom Juan's personality are exposed to show that he is an adulterer (Act I); an accomplished womanizer (Act II); an altruistic, religious non-conformist (Act III); a spendthrift, bad son to his father (Act IV); and a religious hypocrite who pretends a spiritual rebirth and return to the faith of the Roman Catholic Church, which is foiled by death (Act V).
+Don Juan presents the story of the last two days of life of the Sicilian courtier Don Juan Tenorio, who is a young, libertine aristocrat known as a seducer of women and as an atheist.
+Throughout the story, Don Juan is accompanied by his valet, Sganarelle, a truculent and superstitious, cowardly and greedy man who engages his master in intellectual debates.
+The many facets of Don Juan's personality are exposed to show that he is an adulterer (Act I); an accomplished womanizer (Act II); an altruistic, religious non-conformist (Act III); a spendthrift, bad son to his father (Act IV); and a religious hypocrite who pretends a spiritual rebirth and return to the faith of the Roman Catholic Church, which is foiled by death (Act V).

-Synopsis

 Act I

 In the garden of the palace.
 After a few words of appreciation for snuff tobacco, Sganarelle speaks with Guzmán, the squire to Donna Elvira.
-Her primary concern is the abrupt departure of her new husband, Dom Juan.
-For Guzmán, Sganarelle proudly paints a terrible portrait of his master, Dom Juan, as a fickle, cynical disbeliever whom women should distrust.
-Guzmán exits and Dom Juan enters to argue with Sganarelle about the topic of marriage and amorous inconstancy, before revealing that he has fallen in love and has his sight set on someone new — a young, rustic bride-to-be.
-Donna Elvira then enters to challenge Dom Juan to explain the reasons for his abrupt departure; his response leaves her angered.
+Her primary concern is the abrupt departure of her new husband, Don Juan.
+For Guzmán, Sganarelle proudly paints a terrible portrait of his master, Don Juan, as a fickle, cynical disbeliever whom women should distrust.
+Guzmán exits and Don Juan enters to argue with Sganarelle about the topic of marriage and amorous inconstancy, before revealing that he has fallen in love and has his sight set on someone new — a young, rustic bride-to-be.
+Donna Elvira then enters to challenge Don Juan to explain the reasons for his abrupt departure; his response leaves her angered.

 Act II

 In the countryside.
-Speaking in rustic vernacular, the peasant Pierrot tells his bride, Charlotte, of the adventure story of his rescue of Dom Juan and Sganarelle after they had fallen into the lake when their boat capsized.
-Pierrot then exits to go "wet his whistle", and Dom Juan and Sganarelle appear.
-Dom Juan tells Charlotte that he is in love with her, and persuades her to marry him.
-As Dom Juan is about to kiss Charlotte's hand a thousand times, Pierrot returns and intervenes.
-Then appears Mathurine, yet another woman Dom Juan promised to marry.
+Speaking in rustic vernacular, the peasant Pierrot tells his bride, Charlotte, of the adventure of his rescue of Don Juan and Sganarelle after they had fallen into the lake when their boat capsized.
+Pierrot then exits to go "wet his whistle", and Don Juan and Sganarelle appear.
+Don Juan tells Charlotte that he is in love with her, and persuades her to marry him.
+As Don Juan is about to kiss Charlotte's hand a thousand times, Pierrot returns and intervenes.
+Then appears Mathurine, yet another woman Don Juan promised to marry.
 Two fiancées, and both demand an explanation.
-Dom Juan manages to inveigle his way out of girl trouble, leaving each woman believing that all is well between him and her.
-A man enters with the news that Dom Juan is in danger — twelve men on horseback are looking for him.
-Dom Juan says to Sganarelle that they should exchange clothes with each other.
+Don Juan manages to inveigle his way out of girl trouble, leaving each woman believing that all is well between him and her.
+A man enters with the news that Don Juan is in danger — twelve men on horseback are looking for him.
+Don Juan says to Sganarelle that they should exchange clothes with each other.
 Sganarelle says "Not likely.", and they hurry off.